Welcome to the PENS website!

 The Newton Public Schools (NPS) also agreed to 'white out' a statement in the book A Muslim Primer claiming that the Catholic church was "reconsidering polygamy as a Christian option".
 Newton North High School History Chair Jonathan Bassett acknowledged that the statement "might be misleading".

-However, little or nothing has changed in the eight years since then; if anything, the material used has become even worse.
-Inaccurate and biased texts, including anti-Israel and arguably anti-semitic material, remains in use.
+However, little has changed since then; if anything, the material used has become even worse.
+Inaccurate and biased texts, including anti-Israel and arguably anti-semitic material, remain in use.
 This material is not used as a basis for discussion or to compare different points of view, but is presented as fact.